Packaging projects with GPU code

 and other installers are unaware of this.

-If wheels contain CUDA code, they require CUDA Toolkit (a specific version of
+If wheels contain CUDA code, they may require a specific version of the CUDA

-it at that) to be installed.
-Again, installers do not know this and there is no
+Toolkit (CTK) to be installed.
+Again, installers do not know this and there is

-way to express this dependency.
-The same will be true for ROCm and other types
+no way to express this dependency.
+The same will be true for ROCm and other

-former, with TensorFlow supporting only a single CUDA version, and PyTorch
+with TensorFlow supporting only a single CUDA version, and PyTorch providing

-providing more wheels for other CUDA versions and a CPU-only version in a
+more wheels for other CUDA versions and a CPU-only version in a separate

 cupy-cuda102